The QBIQ & why they matter

 Admission requirements for PA programs are fairly straightforward.
 These are usually clearly laid out on PA program websites and easily accessible to anyone interested.

-During a PA school interview, an applicant has the opportunity to demonstrate what is not contained in an application.
-It is your chance to come alive and show a PA school that you have not only the required experience but also the insight into the profession that would make you an asset to their program.
+During a PA school interview, you have the opportunity to demonstrate what isn’t contained in your application.
+It’s your chance to come alive and show a PA school that you have not only the required experience but also the insight into the profession that would make you an asset to their program.

 So, how do you show a school that you would make a great PA in just a short interview?
 You start by looking at the questions behind the interview question—the QBIQ.